DevTae/StockToolsPreview/README.md

 While developing the logic, I applied the `Segment Tree Algorithm`.

-As a result, I made a `saving of --% previous processing time` in calculating Leading Span of Ichimoku.
-(Calculating process is in [here])
+As a result, I made a `saving of 72% previous processing time` in calculating Leading Span of Ichimoku about `a data set of 10 million`.
+(Calculating process is in [here](https://github.com/DevTae/StockDatabasePreview/blob/main/SegmentTreeAlgorithm.md))

 <br/>